epam/edp-install/docs/user-guide/add-application.md

 d.
 Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.

 !!! note
-    To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page, and setup the [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md).
-Pay attention that the Jira integration feature is not available when using the GitLab CI tool.
+    To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page.

 e.
 In the **Jira Server** field, select the Jira server.

 f.
 Specify the pattern to find a Jira ticket number in a commit message.
 Based on this pattern, the value from EDP will be displayed in Jira.
 Combine several variables to obtain the desired value.

-!!! note
-    The GitLab CI tool is available only with the **Import** strategy and makes the **Jira integration** feature unavailable.

   !![Mapping field name](../assets/user-guide/edp-portal-advanced-mapping.png "Mapping fields")